Finding academic research on consumer behaviour (or any other topic of interest) is an iterative process.

 Sample Search Strategy: Consumers AND Privacy AND technology AND product personalization

 Most Library databases offer a basic search and an advanced search option.
-For a brief review of the differences, consult the "Find Articles in Databases" module of the Research Foundations Tutorial, which reviews the process of entering keywords and limiting your results:
+For a brief review of the differences, consult the "Create a Search Strategy" module of the Library's Digital Learning site, which reviews the process of entering keywords and limiting your results:

 Most Library databases contain full text articles (often as PDFs).
 If you do not see the full text article, look for an option such as "Find Full Text" or "Full Text Online" .
 Some databases will display the Get It link.
 This will connect you to the A-Z list of Journals, where you can locate the full text article in another source (such as the journal publisher's own online platform).